peter-daly/clean_ioc/docs/scopes.md

 # Scopes

 Scopes allow you to define a dependency that will stay alive for a period of time (while the scope is alive).
-Some examples where scopes are useful are:
+Some appropriate use cases for scopes are:
  - http request in a web server
  - message/event if working on a message based system
  - a thread cotext